diskoverdata/diskover-docs/source_files/user_basic_search_manual_queries.md

 #### Case Sensitivity

-Search queries are case insensitive in general, so you can type upper or lowercases in the search bar when launching a query.
-There are very few exceptions where queries are case sensitive:
+Search queries are case insensitive in general, so you can type upper or lower cases in the search bar when launching a query.
+There are very few exceptions where queries are case-sensitive:
 - When [searching on time](#search_time).
 - When searching on [field names](#search_field_names).